 Bedding Plants and Laurel Hedging in Hitchin | Landscaping Your Garden

 It’s not unusual for homeowners in Hitchin to spend a lot of time and money making a house into a home that suits their personal sense of style and comfort.
 However, not everyone puts as much thought into their garden.
-Our garden nursery in Cardington Village offers an array of laurel hedging, bedding plants, shrubs and herbaceous perennials to transform any garden into your own personal paradise.
+Our garden nursery in Cardington Village offers an array of laurel hedging, bedding plants, hanging baskets, shrubs and herbaceous perennials to transform any garden into your own personal paradise.
+We also sell natural fertilisers which can help ensure your garden thrives all year round.
+This includes both compost, should you not make your own, and farmyard manure.

 While winter is the best time to redesign your garden, seeing it in full bloom during the summer can be a good way to visualise how best to utilise the space.
 Either way, there’s no bad time of year to start thinking about where to plant decorative shrubs, herbaceous perennials and fruit trees.